MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

 > [!IMPORTANT]
 > If you use Configuration Manager to manage updates, moving from a channel with a newer version of Office to a channel with an older version of Office is not supported.
 For example, you can't use Configuration Manager to move a device from Current Channel to Semi-Annual Enterprise Channel.

-## Change the update channel with Intune Administrative Templates
+## Change the update channel with Microsoft Endpoint Manager's Administrative Templates

 1. Before you begin, make sure the scheduled task "Office Automatic Updates 2.0" is enabled on the client devices.
-This task, which updates the assigned channel, is a required part of managing updates for Microsoft 365 Apps, whether you use Group Policy, the Office Deployment Tool, Configuration Manager, or Intune.
+This task, which updates the assigned channel, is a required part of managing updates for Microsoft 365 Apps, whether you use Group Policy, the Office Deployment Tool, Configuration Manager, or Endpoint Manager.

 2. Use [administrative templates for Windows 10 and newer in Microsoft Intune](/mem/intune/configuration/administrative-templates-windows) to enable the setting **Update Channel (2.0)** and select the new channel.
 The policy setting is under Computer Configuration\Microsoft Office 2016 (Machine)\Updates.